 Great for women and men, rain boots have become a stylish and versatile clothing item necessary for all your spring showers.

 The unique style of the rain boots allows them to stand on their own with any outfit.
 Slip these on to get to work, and pack away your leather shoes for when you arrive at the office.
-The best part is that, since gaining mainstream popularity in recent years, the boots now come in a variety of colors and shapes.
+The best part is that, since gaining mainstream popularity in recent years, the boots now come in .
 Anyone can find the right boots for their unique style.
 These shoes are also great for protection from mud and snow.

 Umbrellas vs. Hats